Skip to main content

 • Leather Armor Color: You can specify the leather armor color with color:#hex, e.g. color:#303030

 So, lets say you have an EcoMobs mob, and you want it to drop a rare custom weapon with extra modifiers already applied.
-Without the Item Lookup system, this wouldn't be possible, but thanks to it, you can just do this: ecoitems:enlightened_blade razor:4 unbreaking:3 criticals:2 fire_aspect:2 reforge:mighty unbreakable hide_attributes custom-model-data:2
+Without the Item Lookup system, this wouldn't be possible, but thanks to it, you can just do this: ecoitems:enlightened_blade razor:4 unbreaking:3 criticals:2 fire_aspect:2 reforge:mighty unbreakable hide_attributes custom_model_data:2

-Using items from my other plugins
+Using eco plugin items in other plugins

-If you want to use a lookup item in MythicMobs, just do it like this: eco{type=<lookup_key>}, e.g. eco{(}type=ecoitems:<id>}
+If you want to use a lookup item in MythicMobs, just do it like this: eco{type=<lookup_key>}, e.g. eco{type=ecoitems:<id>}

 If you want to use a lookup item in ShopGUIPlus, just do it like this: